airtop-ai/examples-python/examples/web_agent/How to schedule worker.md

 # How to schedule the worker script

-In case the site you're acessing requires login, we suggest you hardcode the profile_id in the worker so it runs automatically.
+In case the site you're acessing requires login, we suggest you hardcode the profile_name in the worker so it runs automatically.
 Just edit this line in worker.py

-`profile_id = input("Enter a profileId (or press Enter to skip): ").strip()`
+`profile_name = input("Enter a profile name.
+If no profile exists with this name, one will be created: ").strip()`

 # Crontab (Linux, Mac)